CamJMend/CamJMend/README.md

 ### About Me

 I'm a student of Technology and Computer Engineering at Tecnológico de Monterrey.
-I'm passionate about creating tech that solves real problems — from AI systems for license plate detection to fullstack platforms for social impact.
+I'm passionate about creating tech that solves real problems

 I’ve participated in hackathons, accelerators, and innovation programs where I’ve gained experience in:
 - Fullstack development (frontend + backend)